kalashjha20/PRODIGY_DS_04/README.md

 # PRODIGY_DS_04
 ### Welcome to my submission for Task 4 of the Data Science Internship at Prodigy Infotech.
-In this task, O have performed analysis and visualiziation of sentiment patterns in social media data to understand public opinion and attitudes towards specific topics or brands.
+In this task, I have performed analysis and visualiziation of sentiment patterns in social media data to understand public opinion and attitudes towards specific topics or brands.
 ## Tools And Libraries Used:
 ### -> jupyter notebook
 ### -> numpy